Blocking Knits – 3 Ways To Reshape Your Knitting

 Steam blocking can be done in a similar way to wet blocking.

-Stretch out and pin your finished piece onto your blocking mats, place a damp cloth over the piece and then using a hot iron press very lightly on the cloth.
+Stretch out and pin your finished piece onto your blocking mats, place a damp cloth over the piece, and then use a hot iron press very lightly on the cloth.

-Don’t press it like you are ironing, just let the steam go through the cloth and into the knitting.
+Don’t press it like you are ironing as it can melt the fibers and flatten the stitches, just let the moisture from the steam go through the cloth and into the knitting.

-You can also use steam without the cloth, just steam over the knitting without touching it at all and let the steam do it’s work, leaving the piece to dry into shape afterwards.
+You can also use steam without the cloth, just steam over the knitting without touching it at all and let the steam do its work, leaving the piece to dry into shape afterward.

-This is not suitable for all types of fibres as some fibres do not fare well with heat.
+This is not suitable for all types of fibers as some fibers do not fare well with heat.

-Any man-made fibres will not benefit from this method of blocking, but any fibres that can’t get wet will be ok.
+Any synthetic fibers will not benefit from this method of blocking, but any fibers that can’t get wet will be ok.

 Again check your yarn label for all care instructions before blocking.